carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ```
 {: .language-bash}

-Then take a look at your home directory on the remote system:
+Take a look at your home directory on the remote system:

 ```
 {{ site.remote.prompt }} ls